whalehub/awesome-stars/README.md

 - [DobyTang/LazyLibrarian](https://github.com/DobyTang/LazyLibrarian) - This project isn't finished yet.
 Goal is to create a SickBeard, CouchPotato, Headphones-like application for ebooks.
 Headphones is used as a base, so there are still a lot of references to it.
 - [beville/ComicStreamer](https://github.com/beville/ComicStreamer) -
 - [DNSCrypt/dnscrypt-resolvers](https://github.com/DNSCrypt/dnscrypt-resolvers) - Lists of public DNSCrypt / DoH DNS servers and DNS relays
-- [matrix-org/matrix-doc](https://github.com/matrix-org/matrix-doc) - Matrix Documentation (including The Spec)
-- [matrix-org/synapse](https://github.com/matrix-org/synapse) - Synapse: Matrix reference homeserver
+- [matrix-org/synapse](https://github.com/matrix-org/synapse) - Synapse: Matrix homeserver written in Python 3/Twisted.
 - [poljar/weechat-matrix](https://github.com/poljar/weechat-matrix) - Weechat Matrix protocol script written in python
 - [pyodide/pyodide](https://github.com/pyodide/pyodide) - Python with the scientific stack, compiled to WebAssembly.
 - [evilhero/mylar](https://github.com/evilhero/mylar) - An automated Comic Book downloader (cbr/cbz) for use with SABnzbd, NZBGet and torrents